graham-walker/youtube-dl-react-viewer/README.md

 ### How can I add channel/uploader icons to the web app?

+Navigate to the page of the channel/uploader and click the current icon to replace it.

-Channel/uploader icons can be downloaded from the Uploader icons section of the admin panel.
+Channel/uploader icons can be automatically downloaded from the Uploader icons section of the admin panel.
 Icons are downloaded using the third-party service [unavatar.io](https://unavatar.io/).
-The icon downloader currently only supports YouTube and SoundCloud, other icons must be added manually.
+The icon downloader currently only supports YouTube and SoundCloud.

-Icons can be added manually to the `./avatars` folder in the output directory.
-Use the Network tab of the browser DevTools to find the expected filename.

 ### I am running out of space.
 How can I change where videos are downloaded?